-considering filing an application, but also to the general community who wish to understand how the Tribunal does its work.
+interest to parties, party representatives and members of the public who are considering filing an application, but also to the general community who wish to understand how the Tribunal does its work.
 The publication of its decisions supports public confidence in the justice system, serves an educational purpose, promotes accountability by the Tribunal for its decision-making, and ensures that the public has the information necessary to exercise the Charter right to freedom of expression.

-[67] In this context, I find that Tribunal decisions are maintained both in order to provide the parties with the outcome of the decision, and for the purpose of publication.

-[68] In light of the above, I find that section 37 is applicable to Tribunal decisions.
+- [60] In this context, I find that Tribunal decisions are maintained both in order to provide the parties with the outcome of the decision, and for the purpose of the publication of the Tribunal's decisions. - [61] In light of the above, I find that section 37 is applicable to Tribunal decisions.
 The personal information in those decisions is maintained for the purpose of creating a record that is available to the general public.
 Since section 37 applies, the Tribunal's decisions are excluded from the privacy provisions of Part III of the Act.
-Therefore, sections 39 to 42 are not applicable to the circumstances of this complaint.

-[69] Since the parties provided their submissions, the Superior Court of Justice released its decision in Toronto Star Newspapers Ltd. v.
-Attorney General of Ontario17 holding that the open court principle applies to the "adjudicative records" of tribunals filed with or generated by the tribunal as part of its public hearing process.18 The Court specifically included "the decision of the tribunal and the reasons therefor" within the category of tribunal records accessible to the public under the open court principle.19

-[70] In Toronto Star, the Court went on to declare that the application to the Tribunal's adjudicative records of the exemption for personal information at section 21 and related provisions of the Act breached the open court principle, and therefore section 2(b) of the Charter and, to that extent only, those provisions are of no force or effect.
-While the Court suspended its declaration of invalidity for a period of 12 months,20 the Court's ruling that the open court principle applies to tribunal decisions and therefore the decisions are not subject to the Act, supports the submissions of the Tribunal in this complaint and my analysis, as set out above.
+Therefore, section 42 is not applicable to the circumstances of this complaint.
+In addition, the complainant also raised section 23 as part of his arguments.
+Section 23 is under Part II of the Act, which is the Freedom of Information section of the Act.
+Given that this matter does not deal with a request to access records section 23 is not applicable. - [62] Since the parties provided their submissions, the Superior Court of Justice released its decision in Toronto Star Newspapers Ltd. v.
+Attorney General of Ontario holding that the open court principle applies to the "adjudicative records" of tribunals filed with or generated by the tribunal as part of its public hearing process.
+The Court specifically included "the decision of the tribunal and the reasons therefor" within the category of tribunal records accessible to the public under the open court principle. - [63] In Toronto Star, the Court went on to declare that the application of the exemption for personal information at section 21 and related provisions of the Act breached the open court principle at section 2(b) of the Charter and, to that extent only, those provisions are of no force or effect.
+While the Court suspended its declaration of invalidity for a period of 12 months, the Court's ruling that the open court principle applies to tribunal decisions supports the submissions of the Tribunal in this complaint and my analysis, as set out above. - [64] Although I find that the Tribunal's decisions are outside the scope of Part III of the Act, I recommend that the Tribunal continue to apply data minimization principles in the drafting of its decisions and include only personal information necessary to achieve

-[71] Given that section 37 applies to the Tribunal's decision, I do not need to consider the application of sections 39 to 42 of the Act (Issue 3 and 4 above).

-[72] In these circumstances, I will refrain from commenting on the complainant's concerns that the Tribunal decision included personal information of the complainant and her mother that was unnecessary to determine the outcome of the matter.
-However, in keeping with privacy best practices, I recommend that the Tribunal

-17 Toronto Star Newspapers Ltd. v.
+&lt;sup>18 Toronto Star Newspapers Ltd. v.
 Attorney General of Ontario, 2018 ONSC 2586.

-18 This report was initially written prior to the release of the Court's decision in the Toronto Star case.
+&lt;sup>19 This report was initially written prior to the release of the Court's decision in the Toronto Star case.
 That decision supports the conclusion I have reached in this report.

-19 Ibid. at paras.
+&lt;sup>20 Ibid. at paras.
 7, 131.
 The Court stated that its ruling applied to the records listed at s.
 20 of the Statutory Powers Procedures Act where the reference to "the decision of the tribunal" appears at s.
 20(f).
-20 In order to give the Legislature to amend FIPPA to make it constitutionally compliant.
+In order to give the Legislature time to amend FIPPA to make it constitutionally compliant.